divykj/sphinx-docs-test/docs/index.rst

-.. sphinx_docs_test documentation master file, created by sphinx-quickstart on Sun May 17 22:54:34 2020.
+.. sphinx-docs-test documentation master file, created by sphinx-quickstart on Sun May 17 23:23:08 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sphinx_docs_test's documentation!
+Welcome to sphinx-docs-test's documentation!
 ============================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    sphinx_docs_test

 Indices and tables